 In the paragraphs that follow, we will give an overview and analysis of the material elements of our compensation program and policies, the material compensation decisions we have made under those programs and policies with respect to our named executive officers, and the material factors that we considered in making those decisions.
-This information should be read in conjunction with the compensation tables, related narratives and notes contained later in this proxy statement, containing specific information about the compensation earned or paid in fiscal 2017 to the following individuals, whom we refer to as our named executive officers (positions shown are those held by the respective officers during fiscal 2017):
+This information should be read in conjunction with the compensation tables, related narratives and notes contained later in this proxy statement, containing specific information about the compensation earned or paid in fiscal 2018 to the following individuals, whom we refer to as our named executive officers (positions shown are those held by the respective officers during fiscal 2018):

-- · R. Edward Anderson, the Executive Chairman of our board of directors, - · Jason T. Mazzola, our former President and Chief Executive Officer, - · Bruce D. Smith, our Acting Chief Executive Officer, Chief Operating Officer and Chief Financial Officer, - · Ivy D. Council, our Executive Vice President of Human Resources and Chief Compliance Officer, - · James A. Dunn, our Senior Vice President of Store Operations, and - · Charles D. Crowell, our Senior Vice President of Supply Chain.
+- Bruce D. Smith, our President, Chief Executive Officer and Secretary, - Ivy D. Council, our Executive Vice President of Human Resources and Chief Compliance Officer, - Stuart C. Clifford, our Senior Vice President and Chief Financial Officer, - Brian D. Lattman, Senior Vice President and General Merchandise Manager, and - Christina K. Short, Senior Vice President and General Merchandise Manager.